Multivariate expansivity theory and Pierce-Birkhoff conjecture: The Doppler effect induced by an expansion

-Thus $\mathrm{max}\{k_1,k_2\}$ is the intensity of the dropler effect induced on the concatenations of the expansions under the same source. \end{proof}
+Thus, $\mathrm{max}\{k_1,k_2\}$ is the intensity of the Doppler effect induced on the concatenations of the expansions under the same source. \end{proof}

-\begin{remark} One could ask whether an analogue of this result exists for expansions with concatenated directions.
-While a general answer to this question may seem very baffling, we can somehow obtain a variant by imposing some conditions that ensure expansion in one direction does not wear off and interfere with the direction of the other.
-We make this assertion more precise in the following proposition. \end{remark}
+One could ask whether an analog of this result exists for expansions with concatenated directions.
+While a general answer to this question may seem very baffling, we can obtain a variant under additional requirements that ensure the expansion in one direction does not wear off and interfere with the direction of the other.
+We make this assertion precise in the following proposition.